nfreeman19/Amazon_Vine_Analysis/README.md

 ## Results:

-- How many reviews were paid?
-94 How many reviews were unpaid?
-40471
+- How many reviews were paid? *94 How many reviews were unpaid? *40471
-- How many 5 Star reviews were there?
-48
+- How many paid 5 Star reviews were there? *48

 ![myTest](https://github.com/nfreeman19/Amazon_Vine_Analysis/blob/main/Screen%20Shot%202021-10-24%20at%208.22.42%20AM.png)